rod-trent/Prompt_Refiner/README.md

 **NOTE:** This is a work in progress and your assistance is appreciated.
 Let's create something great together!

-_This tool is a first step in a longer, deeper capability where this refinement will eventually be automatic._
+_This tool is a first step in a longer, deeper capability where the refinement will be an automatic part of the prompting process._

 ## Code